contis2908/DHT11-Sensor-IoT-App/README.md

 # The DHT11-Sensor for Temperature and Humidity
 The DHT11 Sensor consists of a temperature and humidity sensor with a calibrated digital signal output.
-This App reads the humidity and temperature of a connects DHT-11 Sensor with a RaspberryPi.
+This App reads the humidity and temperature of a connects DHT-11 Sensor with a RaspberryPi Zero.
 The data is published together with time and device information to the specified Reswarm topic and can be subscribed to with the Record Evolution Data Studio.

 Measurement Range for Temperature between 0 and 50 Degree Celcius \
 Measurement Range for Humidity between 0 and 100